surajmendhe5573/otpLogin/README.md

 # OTP-Based User Authentication System

 A Django Rest Framework-based system that enables users to register, log in, and authenticate using a One-Time Password (OTP) sent to their email.
-This project demonstrates how to securely manage user authentication using OTP verification.
+This project demonstrates how to securely manage user authentication using OTP verification...

 ## Features